Are we able to see the evidence of abuse? Are those who suffer abuse in a relationship able to share what is happening without being blamed or judged?

 Designed for small groups, but also valuable for personal use, this 10-session guide uses Bible study, reflection, writing, prayer, and art to engage people in active participation with God on a journey of restoration and healing.

 These websites offer excellent resources related to abuse by clergy or ministry leaders.

 I was sexually assaulted by a professor from my Christian undergraduate university.
 After reporting it to the university, I sought out my church family and other Christian friends for guidance and comfort.
 What I often received, though, were pointed questions and veiled accusations...

-The following songs from the Lift Up Your Hearts hymnal would work well for an abuse awareness service.
+The following resources from The Worship Sourcebook would work well for an abuse awareness service.